 However, the site is quick to point out:

 “Orlistat helps people lose weight as long as they also follow a diet and exercise.
 But it can have some unpleasant intestinal side effects.
 Be sure to follow the product’s recommendations to limit fat intake to minimize potentially embarrassing problems with anal leakage and gas.”

 The forskolin dietary supplement, derived from the Indian Coleus plant, is actually more related to the mint family than the Coleus in your garden.
-Forskolin benefits include the ability to natural activates enzymes throughout the body.
-The forskolin dietary supplement can naturally lowers blood pressure throughout the body.
+Forskolin benefits include the ability to naturally activate enzymes throughout the body.
+The forskolin dietary supplement can naturally lower blood pressure throughout the body.
 Due to this ability (and though outside the focus of this post), Forskolin has also been used to help lower eye pressure in patients with glaucoma.[iii]
-It suggests that these Forskolin benefits have potential to be combined with other supplements to promote eye health.
+It suggests that these Forskolin benefits have the potential to be combined with other supplements to promote eye health.

 Forskolin and Asthma

 Another aspect of the Forskolin supplement that has garnered tremendous interest is that it is apparently effective in preventing asthmatic attacks.
 In a 2006 study in the Journal of International Medical Research entitled: “Forskolin versus sodium cromoglycate for prevention of asthma attacks: a single-blinded clinical trial,” the scientists concluded: